university-of-waikato-library/usb/DetectUSB/readme.md

 The script is written in a way that allows flexibility in how it can be called.
 The easiest way is to use Group Policy.

-It can be run:
+It can be run as a service or a user process:

-* Using ONSTART to run it as a service in the background independent of users is recommended, or
+* To run as a service in the background independent of users.
+To do this we have found we have to use ONSTART indirectly due to what appears to be slow loading of .NET libraries.
+It is recommended that ONSTART sets a scheduled task to run this script say 3 minutes later.
-* Using the user LOGON script trigger to run it only when users are logged in is also possible.
+* Alternately, using the user LOGON script trigger to run it only when users are logged in is also possible.

 In both cases active querying occurs at 5 minute intervals.